awesomephant/notes/_posts/2018-09-27-rca-introduction.md

 modernist teapot

 1851 great exhibition
-Henry Cole and Prince albert
+Henry Cole and Prince Albert
 The government school of design in those days was in the henry cole wing at the v&a

 1896 the gov sch o d changes its nae to ra